Information and support regarding cancer and COVID-19

 Generally, people with cancer should continue to follow any specific advice or standard precautions recommended by their health care practitioners to minimise your risk of infection, during and after treatment.

-Call Cancer Council on 13 11 20 for any cancer-related information and support.
+Call Cancer Council on 13 11 20 for any cancer-related information and support, and listen to our new podcast series:

 - If you are experiencing symptoms